-The size of the informal sector in many developing economies, as measured by Schneider (2005), is close to 40%, especially in many Latin American countries.
-What is more worrying is that in the medium term, informality levels are on the rise in many developing economies.
-According to Perry et al. (2007) informality levels in most Latin American countries increased between the late 1980s and the begining of 2000s.
-Most measures of informality analyzed in Perry et al. (2007) show a significant increase in informality levels in most Latin American countries.
+The size of the informal sector in many developing economies, as measured by Schneider (2005), is close to 40%, especially in many Latin American countries.1 What is more worrying is that in the medium term, informality levels are on the rise in many developing economies.
+According to Perry et al. (2007) informality levels in most Latin American countries increased between the late 1980s and the beginning of 2000s.
+Most measures of informality analysed in Perry et al. (2007)2 show a significant increase in informality levels in most Latin American countries.
 As pointed out in La Porta and Shleifer (2014), the informal sector has extremely low productivity compared to the formal economy since informal firms tend to be smaller and inefficient.

 The model we propose in this article builds on Mejía and Posada (2011).
 In particular, we consider informality as the group of productive activities which, ex-ante, do not comply with government regulations.
-This non compliance with government regulations can take place in different dimensions of economic activity such as tax evasion, non compliance with social security payments, minimum wages, sanitary and environmental regulations, etc. Furthermore, non compliance with norms or regulations may be partial or total.
-One of the most salient costs of being informal is the lack of access to some government-provided services such as access to the judicial system to resolve contract-related disputes or the imposibility of participating in public training programs.
-Therefore, at the individual level, the decision to become informal can be viewed as a rational response to the system of incentives at work generated by government regulations and the provision of some public goods that can only be accessed if the firm or the individual fully comply with government regulations.
-In particular, firms might decide to become informal if the tax rate becomes too high for formal activities to be profitable (relative to informal activities where taxes can be partially or totally evaded).
-Nevertheless, although individual decisions might be optimal, this collective action problem may generate aggregate inefficiencies (Loayza, 2007).
+This non-compliance with government regulations can take place in different dimensions of economic activity such as tax evasion, social security payments, minimum wages, sanitary and environmental regulations, etc. Furthermore, non-compliance with norms or regulations may be partial or total.3 One of the most salient costs of being informal is the lack of access to some government-provided services such as access to the judicial system to resolve contract-related disputes or the imposibility of participating in public training programs.
+Therefore, at the individual level, the decision to become informal can be viewed as a rational response to the system of incentives implemented by government enforcement on the one hand, and the provision of some public goods (that can only be accessed if the firm or the individual fully comply with government regulations) on the other hand.
+In particular, firms might decide to become informal if the tax rate becomes too high for formal activities to be profitable (compared with informal activities where taxes can be partially or totally evaded).
+Nevertheless, even though such decisions might be rational at an individual level, this collective action problem may generate aggregate inefficiencies (Loayza, 2007).